nodeworkshop/node/README.md

 Once it's done, `npm init` will generate a `package.json` file in your folder.
 This file contains metadata for your application.

 ## Lab 2.8: Saving the moment
-Installing and using a 3rd party module
+#### Installing and using a 3rd party module

+Run the following command to import this 3rd party module from the NPM registry over to your app:
 ```
 $ npm install --save moment
 ```

+Note that the `--save` in the command will add this as a **dependency** to your app's `package.json` file.

 **index.js**
 ```javascript